Here are some of the most Common Orchid Growing Mistakes that you can avoid to keep the plant thriving with full of flowers!

 Orchids love humidity and thrive best in it.
 However, misting the flowers will result in untimely death and wilting of the blooms.

-Mist the foliage but make sure you are not spraying water on the flowers.
+Mist the foliage if you like but make sure you are not spraying water on the flowers.
 Keeping the pot on a pebble tray filled with water will help greatly.
+Otherwise, use a humidifier!

 8. Transplanting Orchids While they are Blooming